 Some babies latch onto the breast straight-away and that’s great!
 However, for other babies, it’s a skill that needs to be learned.

 Start by holding baby with the opposite arm to the breast you intend to feed on, hold baby close making sure their head and body are in a straight line (not twisted towards you).
-Bring their head from the centre of your chest towards your nipple (nose to nipple) whilst supporting their neck, shoulders and back and wait for them to open wide, before then allowing them to latch on and begin to suck.
+Bring their head from the centre of your chest towards your nipple (nose to nipple) whilst supporting their neck, shoulders and back.
+Wait for them to open wide, before then allowing them to latch on and begin to suck.
 Always bring your baby to the breast and avoid ‘posting’ or bending towards baby to put it in their mouth, as this can cause discomfort for you during a long feeding session.

 For those babies who need coaxing to open up wide, try to tickle their chin, or express a little of your milk onto their lips to encourage them to open up.